13 Ways To Eat Cottage Cheese

 Cottage Cheese Smoothies

-Cottage Cheese Pasta Base
+Cottage Cheese Pasta Recipes

 My children love mac and cheese and I can’t blame them for that, what’s not to like about noodles and cheese?
 As a dietitian mom however, I am constantly trying new ways to bump up the nutrition.
-I will add shredded cheese, I’ll add steamed veggies, I’ll sprinkle in nutritional yeast, and lately, I have been stirring in cottage cheese as well.
+I will add shredded cheese, I’ll add steamed veggies, I’ll sprinkle in nutritional yeast, and lately, I have been stirring in cottage cheese in pasta sauce as well.

 Don’t stop at cottage cheese mac and cheese though because you can also make a cottage cheese alfredo, protein creamy mushroom, or stir it into many of your other pasta sauce recipes like I did with this one pot sausage and tortellini with spinach.